 Use MoneyHelper's pension calculator to get an idea of how much your pension pot will be when you want to retire.

 Once you reach your 55th birthday (rising to 57 in April 2028), you can take your pension at any point, and in several ways:

 - Get a guaranteed income for life by using your pension pot to purchase an annuity.

 - Get an income for a fixed-term by purchasing a product like our Cash-Out or Fixed Term Retirement Plans.

 - Place your pension into Pension Drawdown, and choose when and how much you want to take.

 - Cash in your pension pot and take all of the money as cash.

 - Combine two or more of the options above, either at the same time or one after the other.

-Whatever you choose, you'll be able to take 25% of your pension pot as a tax-free lump sum.
+Whatever you choose, you'll be able to take up to 25% of your pension pot as a tax-free lump sum.

 Your pension provider will send you details of your options when you get closer to retirement.
 Before deciding what to do with your pension, you should shop around to make sure you're making the right choice.
 Remember, you don't have to stick with your existing pension provider when buying a retirement income product.